AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 A compromise between a clustered index (storing all row data within the index) and a nonclustered index (storing only references to the data within the index) is known as a _covering index_ or _index with included columns_, which stores _some_ of a table’s columns within the index

 ### Multi-column indexes

+The indexes discussed so far only map a single key to a value.
+That is not sufficient if we need to query multiple columns of a table (or multiple fields in a document) simultaneously.

 The most common type of multi-column index is called a _concatenated index_, which simply combines several fields into one key by appending one column to another (the index definition specifies in which order the fields are concatenated).
 - This is like an old-fashioned paper phone book, which provides an index from (_lastname_, _firstname_) to phone number.